kirbyc/articulate-rise-xlf-localization/README.md

 # Rise XLF Translate

-Translate **Articulate Rise 360** XLIFF (.xlf) files without using expensive translation platforms.
+Translate Articulate Rise 360 XLIFF (.xlf) files without using expensive translation platforms.
-Rise exports a slightly odd version of XLIFF 1.2 that many tools can’t process—or want to charge ~$1,200/year to handle.
+Rise exports an unusual flavor of XLIFF 1.2 that many tools can’t open—or charge ~$1,200/year to process.

-This script takes a simpler approach:
+This script solves the problem by:

-1. **Extract** all translatable text from a Rise XLF into a CSV
+1. Extracting all translatable text into a CSV
-2. Translate the CSV using any tool you want (Excel + Microsoft Translator works great)
+2. Letting you translate the CSV using any method (Excel + Microsoft Translator works great)
-3. **Merge** your translations back into a clean, Rise-compatible XLF
+3. Merging the translations back into a clean, Rise-compatible XLF

 It preserves:

-- all nested HTML and inline formatting
+- all HTML and inline formatting
-- whitespace before/after bold/italic segments
+- whitespace before/after formatted text
-- duplicate IDs (like multiple `<trans-unit id="title">`)
+- duplicate <trans-unit id="title"> blocks
-- fully valid XLIFF 1.2 for Rise import
+- fully valid XLIFF 1.2 structure

 No dependencies.
 No subscriptions.
-Just Python, a CSV, and a couple of commands.
+Just Python, a CSV, and two commands.

 ---

 ## Who this is for

-- People who build or maintain **Articulate Rise 360** courses
+- People translating Articulate Rise 360 courses
-- Anyone who needs to translate courses into multiple languages
-- Folks who don’t want to pay for platform subscriptions
+- Anyone avoiding expensive translation tools
-- Non-developers comfortable with following simple instructions
+- Non-developers who can follow simple instructions

-If you can open a terminal and copy/paste commands, you can use this.
+If you can open a terminal, you can use this.

 ---